finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 # **getValuationOfWeightedInstruments**
 > ListAggregationResponse getValuationOfWeightedInstruments(inlineValuationRequest)

-[BETA] Perform valuation for an inlined portfolio
+[EXPERIMENTAL] Perform valuation for an inlined portfolio

 Perform valuation on the portfolio that is defined by the weighted set of instruments passed to the request.